netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>interfaces</b></td>
         <td>[]string</td>
         <td>
           interfaces contains the interface names from where flows will be collected.
 If empty, the agent will fetch all the interfaces in the system, excepting the ones listed in ExcludeInterfaces.
-If an entry is enclosed by slashes (e.g. `/br-/`), it will match as regular expression, otherwise it will be matched as a case-sensitive string.<br/>
+If an entry is enclosed by slashes (such as `/br-/`), it will match as regular expression, otherwise it will be matched as a case-sensitive string.<br/>
         </td>
         <td>false</td>
       </tr><tr>